paceaux/McSandy/README.md

 # McSandy: The HTML5 offline Sandbox #

-A SFA (Single File Application ) that acts as your HTML, CSS, and JavaScript editor;
+A SFWA (Single File Web Application ) that acts as your HTML, CSS, and JavaScript editor.

  * Version: 0.2.1
  * License: Copyright 2014 Frank M. Taylor.
 All Rights Reserved
  * Prerequisites: IE10+, other modern browsers that support CSS flexbox and blob urls

-## Features ##
+## McSandy's Features ##
 McSandy isn't the only web-based, live preview editor out there.
 Here's what makes McSandy unique:

  + McSandy let you save your work into local storage
  + Your project gets a hashable url, so you can bookmark it: `mcsandy.html#myawesomeproject`
- + You can export your work into an HTML file (it's that download button)
+ + You can export your work into an HTML file (it's that <kbd>download</kbd> button)
  + You can drag HTML, CSS, or JavaScript files into the edit fields to edit them.
- + You Can your HTML, CSS, or JavaScript fields to your desktop
+ + You can drag your HTML, CSS, or JavaScript fields to your desktop to save them
  + McSandy knows when you have an internet connection and uses any external libraries appropriately
+ + McSandy is a single file: mcsandy.html
- + McSandy works offline!
+ + McSandy doesn't need an internet connection

-### What are the technologies that McSandy uses? ###
-McSandy is an HTML5 application.
-It's using Vanilla JavaScript, but it makes use of three API's in particular
- + localStorage (for storing data)
- + `online` (for showing whether you have internet)
- + Blob URLs (for doing the live-preview in an iframe)
- + fileReader for reading and generating files
- + drag and drop (for dropping files into your edit areas)
- + [Eli Grey](http://eligrey.com/blog/post/saving-generated-files-on-the-client-side)'s [filesaver.js](https://github.com/eligrey/FileSaver.js) is used for the export, until a McSandy-specific solution is developed.

-McSandy also uses the Flexbox module for its layout.
-Flexbox is supported in IE10+

 ## Keyboard Shortcuts ##